 My moods wear on my wife.
 Jesus in my heart.
 But it's only half the rent.

 The Devil believes in the power of positive thinking: happiness is a choice.
-He learned that from my her.
+He learned that from her.
 He’s mouthing something in the mirror.
 He’s poking a finger into a stringy bicep, swiveling his hips.

-“I’m saying ‘yes,’” he’s saying to his reflection.
+“I’m saying ‘yes,’” he’s telling his reflection.

 Bird Report